-My only individually authored major work in terms of books is Frontier Travails: Northeast — The Politics of a Mess, published by Macmillan in 2001.
+My first individually authored major work in terms of books is Frontier Travails: Northeast — The Politics of a Mess, published by Macmillan in 2001.

 From the jacket:

 Opinions always differ, as do perceptions.
 And when the opinions and perceptions in question are related to the Northeast, there are as many as there can be.
 Given the enormous diversity of the region itself and varied subjective convictions and viewpoints about these Frontier States (also addressed as the Seven Sisters), both of the people who live there as well as experts who have an interest in this turbulent region, the average Indian does not know where to begin, or whom to believe.

 This very impetus permeates the raison d’etre of the book, which has been compiled and stitched together to review and assess the situation in the Northeast — be it political, social, economic, or cultural — for, the present militancy and chaos in the region is not something that has dropped from the skies.
 The current flux is an outcome of both the recent and the not-so-recent past.
 It is foolhardy to make sweeping statements without a contextual reference to the backdrop.
 Hence, these travails of the Frontier dwell on issues from both the micro and macro standpoints, in a bid to disentangle the threads that make the Northeast an apparently incomprehensible conundrum.